Jewish Education in the United States

 As with the other traditions that Jewish newcomers brought, American views and practices in education exerted their influence.
 For example, girls and boys attended public school together and received almost identical education there.
 Immigrant leaders soon perceived that a requirement for perpetuating Judaism on American soil was Jewish education for girls like that for boys.

 Jewish schools had been few and short-lived in colonial America, and were attended by girls as well as boys.
 Most teaching, it appears, was the work of private tutors.
 For several generations, the early Spanish and Portuguese Jewish immigrants had desired their children to learn these ancestral languages, to which the parents still felt attached.
-So far as is known, the Jewish curriculum for both sexes was the same, except that boys were prepared for the bar mitzvah while girls, at least in some places, learned needlework and embroidery and sometimes music.
+So far as is known, the Jewish curriculum for both sexes was the same, except that boys were prepared for the Lit. "son of the commandment."
+A boy who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbar mitzvah while girls, at least in some places, learned needlework and embroidery and sometimes music.
 Where there were no Jewish schools, girls acquired Jewish educational rudiments from the surroundings of family and synagogue.
 Like the boys, they learned the elements of Hebrew reading and the prayer book, and Bible stories in English.
 Altogether, colonial American Jews aspired to transmit simple traditional Judaism to their sons and daughters, and they achieved this.
 Scholarship and deep piety were not considered, especially for girls.

 The best-known Jewish educational enterprise of antebellum American Jews was the Hebrew Sunday School Society of Philadelphia.
 To a large extent, Christian Sunday schools provided a model.
 It was founded in 1838 and long directed voluntarily by Rebecca Gratz, the descendant of an old and wealthy Jewish family.
 As its name indicates, this school, which in time produced several branches, existed for transmitting basic Judaism on Sunday mornings to girls and boys, mainly from poor families.